seas-cs32/py2cpp/1SyntaxDiffs/lesson/instructions.md

 2. Add a newline between the string's closing double quote and the closing parenthesis; and
 3. Add two newlines before the semicolon.

-Now **hit the run button again**.
+Now **run the program again** (i.e., type the same line as above, or use the up-arrow key in the shell).
 There's no change in the program's output.
 The compiler ignored all four of the newlines we added.

 Of course we have to be a bit careful where we stick in extra whitespace.
 You cannot split something that we want parsed as a single thing.
 For example, you can't insert whitespace into the name `printf` without creating two new names, or insert extra whitespace into the string `"Hello World"` since whitespace is part of the string.